sagemath/trac_to_gh/Issue 8395.md

 # Issue 8395: degree() reports the degree of a self-loop vertex as contributing 1 to total degree

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8395

 Original creator: mvngu